-- Red grapes: The polyphenols in grapes have been shown to help prevent obesity and Type 2 diabetes while lowering inflammation.
-To incorporate them into your diet, and reap the help benefits, have a handful as a snack or try this satisfying grape, chicken, and walnut salad.
-(14)
+- Red grapes: The polyphenols in grapes have been shown to help prevent obesity and type 2 diabetes while lowering inflammation.
+To incorporate them into your diet and reap the help benefits, have a handful as a snack, or try this satisfying grape, chicken and walnut salad.

-- Pomegranate: Sweet and crunchy, this super fruit is loaded with fiber, potassium and vitamins C and K. Take a handful and toss them on top of protein-rich hummus as they do in many areas of the Middle East.
-(15)
+- Pomegranate: Sweet and crunchy, this super fruit is loaded with fiber, potassium, and vitamins C and K. Take a handful, and toss them on top of protein-rich hummus as they do in many areas of the Middle East.

 Top 7 Vegetables:

 - Beets: Packed with essential nutrients like iron, manganese, copper, potassium and the B vitamins, beets are known to improve heart health, brain health and support liver function.
-Try this family-friendly Roasted Beets with Balsamic Glaze alongside your favorite lean protein.
-(16)
+Try this family-friendly roasted beets with balsamic glaze alongside your favorite lean protein.

 - Broccoli: Just a cup of cooked broccoli contains more than 100 percent of one’s daily value of both vitamin K and vitamin C. Also rich with minerals, this vegetable fights cancer and promotes digestive health.
-For a satisfying meal, try my recipe for Alfredo Chicken and Broccoli Casserole, featuring whole grain pasta, lean chicken, kefir and aged cheese.
-(17)
+For a satisfying meal, try my recipe for alfredo chicken and broccoli casserole, featuring whole grain pasta, lean chicken, kefir and aged cheese.

-- Kale: A cruciferous vegetable that demonstrates anti-inflammatory properties, supports detoxification, eye health, and protects against cancer, kale is a nutrient-dense leafy green perfect for any diet for pancreatitis.
-Add a few leaves to a smoothie or replace some (or all!) lettuce in a salad with finely chopped kale.
-(18)
+- Kale: A cruciferous vegetable that demonstrates anti-inflammatory properties, supports detoxification and eye health, and protects against cancer, kale is a nutrient-dense leafy green perfect for any diet for pancreatitis.
+Add a few leaves to a smoothie, or replace some (or all!) lettuce in a salad with finely chopped kale.

 - Lettuce: Salads are a big part of a Mediterranean diet and an easy way to ensure you meet the recommended five to seven servings of vegetables each day.
 Choose darker leaf lettuces and mixed wild greens to enjoy the highest levels of vitamins and minerals.

-- Carrots: Beta carotene is associated with immune system health and eye health, as well as healthy digestion, while being one of the most versatile vegetables on the planet.
+- Carrots: Beta-carotene in carrots is associated with immune system health and eye health, as well as healthy digestion, while carrots are one of the most versatile vegetables on the planet.
 Enjoy carrots raw, cooked or juiced on your pancreatitis diet.
-(19)

 Top 6 Whole Grains:

-- Brown rice: High in fiber and rich in manganese, replacing white rice with brown rice can lower your risk for Type 2 diabetes by 16 percent.
+- Brown rice: High in fiber and rich in manganese, replacing white rice with brown rice may be able to help lower your risk for type 2 diabetes by 16 percent.
 As a side dish, this gluten-free grain is relatively high in calories, so sticking with a single serving size is recommended.
-(21)

 - Polenta: This rough grind of corn, similar to Southern grits, is used throughout the Mediterranean.
 Top it with mushrooms and legumes, a touch of feta cheese, and fresh herbs for a filling and satiating meal.
 Purchase organic, non-GMO polenta only.